PierreBdR/statsmodels/docs/source/nonparametric.rst

 Kernel density estimation
 -------------------------

-The kernel density estimation (KDE) functionality is split between univariate and multivariate estimation, which are implemented in quite different ways.
+The kernel density estimation (KDE) is split among a variety of classes implementing various boundery conditions or estimation methods.
+All these classes are accessed through the :py:class:`kde.KDE` class.
+Through this class you can perform univariate, multi-dimensional or multi-variate density estimation.

-Univariate estimation (as provided by `KDEUnivariate`) uses FFT transforms, which makes it quite fast.
-Therefore it should be preferred for *continuous, univariate* data if speed is important.
-It supports using different kernels;
+Depending on the type of boundary conditions and variables (e.g. continuous or discrete), the estimation can make use of FFT or DCT transformations for fast estimation of the density on a regular grid.
+The various methods let the user choose the kernel, as well as the bandwidth estimation method.

-bandwidth estimation is done only by a rule of thumb (Scott or Silverman).
+The main interface estimation is described in the :py:mod:`kde` module, the bandwidth estimation methods in the :py:mod:`bandwidths` module, and the kernels in the :py:mod:`kernels` modules.

+..
 Multivariate estimation (as provided by `KDEMultivariate`) uses product kernels.
 It supports least squares and maximum likelihood cross-validation for bandwidth estimation, as well as estimating mixed continuous, ordered and unordered data.
 The default kernels (Gaussian, Wang-Ryzin and Aitchison-Aitken) cannot be altered at the moment however.
 Direct estimation of the conditional density (:math:`P(X | Y) = P(X, Y) / P(Y)`) is supported by `KDEMultivariateConditional`.

-`KDEMultivariate` can do univariate estimation as well, but is up to two orders of magnitude slower than `KDEUnivariate`.
+.. `KDEMultivariate` can do univariate estimation as well, but is up to two orders of magnitude slower than `KDEUnivariate`.

 Kernel regression